siudej/Cite/README.md

 Assuming required packages are present:
 * Application can be started with `cite.py`.
-* On OS X run `installMac.sh` to install Services (user confirmation needed) and add `cite` to PATH.
+* On OS X with Anaconda: run `installMac.sh` to install Services (user confirmation needed) and add `cite` to PATH.
+* On OS X with Cite.app: Double click on Services to install, then put Cite.app in /Applications folder.

 ### General requirements
 * LaTeX/BibTeX
 * `PyQt` (4 or 5)
 * `bibtexparser` Python package

 On OS X I would recommend installing Anaconda Python, then `bibtexparser` via `pip`.
-Another option would be to use a standalone App (see the end of this document for more about OS X).
+Another option is to use a standalone App (see the end of this document for more about OS X).

 ### Search format
 Search supports many field specifiers (author, title, journal, year, ...) as well as logical connectors (and/or/not).
 The search format is uniform for all databases, with all differences handled behind the scene.